pydio/pydio-doc-developer-guide/0_introduction/3_examples/3_cells-client.md

 - [Cec MacOSX](https://download.pydio.com/latest/cells-client/release/{latest}/darwin-amd64/cec)
 - [Cec Windows](https://download.pydio.com/latest/cells-client/release/{latest}/windows-amd64/cec.exe).

+**For more details on how to use the cells-client check our [knowledge base](./kb/client-applications/using-cells-command-line-tool)**

 ### Authentication

 As with other API consumers, you first need to authenticate the cec against the server.
 This is done by using the following command